RPL Guide - Bachelor of Midwifery

 The supporting documents you submit must include:

-- a current resume or curriculum vitae detailing past and current experiences (including dates and hours of service) relevant to the range of positions or roles you have held; PLUS
+- A current resume or curriculum vitae detailing past and current experiences (including dates and hours of service) relevant to the range of positions or roles you have held

 To verify the accuracy of your statements, you must include the signatures of at least 1 current or former Supervisor/Trainer, for each unit for which credit is sought.